 FIDO2 – for even greater convenience and security

-The FIDO2 standard, which was developed by the FIDO Alliance in cooperation with the W3C (World Wide Web Consortium), relies on the W3C Web Authentication Standard (WebAuthn) and the FIDO Alliance’s Client To Authenticator Protocol (CTAP).
+The FIDO2 standard, which the FIDO Alliance developed in cooperation with the W3C (World Wide Web Consortium), relies on the W3C Web Authentication Standard (WebAuthn) and the FIDO Alliance’s Client To Authenticator Protocol (CTAP).
 This utilises the specific benefits of the authentication technology offered by modern PCs and mobile devices.
-Theoretically, entering the user name or the email address is sufficient.
+Theoretically, entering the user name or email address is sufficient.
 However, with the help of an external security key in a dongle or token or by using the crypto or TPM chip (Trusted Platform Module) built into the device, the system now determines whether users are actually authorised to access the online data they are looking for.
-The confidential security key in the token or on the TPM chip cannot be read, decrypted or copied and is therefore absolutely secure.
+The confidential security key in the token or on the TPM chip cannot be read, decrypted or copied and is, therefore, absolutely secure.

 Nowadays, the widely used Windows, iOS and Android operating systems already support the FIDO2 standard by default (from Windows 10, iOS 13 and Android 7 onwards), as do the Chrome, Edge and Firefox web browsers.